New EnglandFarm Guide

 Vermont farms

-Raspberry and blackberry picking guide
+Raspberry and blackberry guide

 Raspberry and Blackberry Picking in Vermont

-A scenic Vermont guide for organic berry farms, farmstand stops, hillside rows, and slow summer bramble picking from July into August.
+A scenic Vermont guide for organic berry farms, farm stand stops, hillside rows, and slow summer bramble picking from July into August.

-Vermont raspberry and blackberry picking should feel unhurried: a field, a view, a farmstand, and berries that need to be treated gently on the drive home.
+Vermont raspberry and blackberry picking should feel unhurried.
+A field, a view, a farm stand, and berries that need to be treated gently on the drive home.

 Farm picks

-Vermont Raspberry and Blackberry Farms to Start With
+Vermont Raspberry and Blackberry Farms to Know

 Charlotte, VT